Frequently Asked Questions

 No. Please take all metal weapons, live or dull, to your hotel room or car and LEAVE THEM THERE.
 We WILL confiscate dangerous weapons.

 Can I sword fight in the hallways?

 No. We're sorry, but we cannot allow fighting in the hallways.
 It's dangerous, and the hallways tend to get very crowded during the convention.
-Dueling may be allowed with BOFFERED (foam) WEAPONS ONLY outside in NON-CROWDED AREAS or in designated boffered weapon areas.
+Dueling may be allowed with BOFFERED (foam) WEAPONS ONLY in designated boffered weapon areas (this is usually outside the gaming room).
 If you are asked to move or to stop, move or stop immediately.